-NOTE: Washing the element in water or cleaning solution is not recommended.
+NOTE: Use care when cleaning the filter element.
+The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
+Washing the element in water or cleaning solution is not recommended.
 Do not try to clean the element with compressed air.
+Remember, replacing a filter is less expensive than replacing a dusted engine.

-Use a bright light inside the element to inspect for damage.
+4. Use a bright light inside the element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
 Replace element if necessary.